melizhang/mt-alt-doc/en/snap/platform/overview.md

 Please complete the following steps in advance:

 1. Create an online store account with [Jejualan](https://jejualan.com/daftar), and choose Beta, Gamma, or Delta in order to use Midtrans service.
-2. Register to Midtrans account [here](https://account.midtrans.com/register).
+2. Register for a Midtrans account [here](https://account.midtrans.com/register).
-3. Complete the account registration form, or get help by contacting [Midtrans activation team](mailto:activation@midtrans.com) with __Jejualan – URL Name__ as subject header.
+3. Complete the merchant registration process by uploading the requested documents and information.
+If you require assistance, contact [Midtrans activation team](mailto:activation@midtrans.com) with __Jejualan – URL Name__ as subject header.

 ### Integrate Midtrans to Jejualan platform by following the steps below: